nerdtribe/mr-binge/README.md

-# tbinge
+# Mr. Binge

-Tbinge is a desktop application written in Electron/Node.js that serves as a local tracking library for Movies and TV Shows that the user is either interested in viewing or has viewed and on which they would like to keep a database.
+Mr. Binge is a desktop application written in Electron/Node.js that serves as a local tracking library for Movies and TV Shows that the user is either interested in viewing or has viewed and on which they would like to keep a database.

 ## The features